Fighting Money Laundering with Statistics and Machine Learning

 Jullum \textit{et al.} \cite{Jullum2020} use gradient boosted trees to model AML alarms.
 The approach additively combines $f_1,\dots,f_K$ regression trees (i.e., decision trees with continuous outputs) and is implemented with XGBoost \cite{Chen2016}.
 Data comes from a Norwegian bank and contains: \begin{enumerate} \item 16,192 non-flagged transactions, \item 14,932 flagged transactions, dismissed after brief inquiries, \item 1260 flagged transactions, thoroughly inquired but dismissed, and \item 750 flagged and reported transactions. \end{enumerate} The authors primarily perform binary classification.
-Here, transactions in (1)-(3) are treated as licit; transitions in (4) are treated as illicit.
+Here, transactions in (1)-(3) are treated as licit; transactions in (4) are treated as illicit.
 Features include information about client background, behavior, and previous AML alarms.
 To compare model performance with traditional AML systems, the authors propose an evaluation metric called ``proportion of positive predictions'' (PPP).
 This records the proportion of positive predictions when classification thresholds are adjusted to obtain a pre-specified true positive rate.
-Results, in particular, indicate that inclusion of type (1) transactions improve performance.
+Results, in particular, indicate that the inclusion of type (1) transactions improve performance.